Linda's passion for gardening has encouraged her to write about growing different types of organic vegetables and flowers.

 9. Kaffir Lily – It has a very attractive orange colored flower which looks very pretty.
 It cheers up a dull corner in the house.
 It also lives for years if looked after well.

 10. Hoya – the Japanese calls it "Waterfalls of Flowers" as the Hoya plant produces beautiful white and pink star-like flowers that falls from the stem of the plant in between the leaves.
-This plant is best to hanged onto a wall for best effect.
+This plant is best to hang onto a wall for best effect.

 Photos of Indoor Plants